Queencell after the queen has left

 Imported queens can be very good however subsequent generations can be very defensive as their genetics mix with the local boys.
 Sometimes these crosses can be rather unpleasant!
 This might be the first or second generation cross depending on what you've purchased.
 Some imported queens can have a high winter fuel consumption; Italian (Ligustica) bees have this reputation for example and some bees such as Carnica (Carniolans) build up quickly in spring and then have a reputation for being swarmy.
 And you are not going to get any honey if you can't keep them in the box!

 We select from queens that have good traits - being well-behaved, decent honey-gatherers and little swarming tendency as examples and by breeding from them which mate with some of our own drones from surrounding hives and some other drones around the area, we have bees that are generally pretty good.
-Oh! to have an isolated mating site!
+Left is a photograph of a just-hatched larva in a 'cupkit' cell cup.
+She has been fed a small amount of food at this stage where she was about to be transferred to a queenless colony which will feed her large amounts of food including 'royal jelly' which will turn a worker larva into a queen.

 In 2017 we took part and passed the pilot BBKA Bee Breeders Certificate and are thus the first holders of the certificate.
 The assessors "were impressed (and a little envious) of how calm your bees were."